 Deer Management for Forest Health--an MCA Priority

-- Hunting is also legal on private property, where allowed, as well as MassWildlife, National Wildlife Refuges and some Department of Conservation and Recreation lands.
+- Hunting is also legal on private property (where allowed), as well as on MassWildlife, National Wildlife Refuge, and some Department of Conservation and Recreation lands.

 - SVT created a Toolkit similar to Weston's but for Land Trusts.
 SVT allows hunting on specific properties by permit only.

 - Cornell University offers decision support for communities managing deer: Community Deer Advisor.